 If you are looking for something unique to do in Phuket, The Phuket Trickeye Museum is a gallery that showcases paintings to trick the eye.
 Take photos of yourself as you take part in the 3D paintings where you can pose within the concept art.

-One of the toughest parts of traveling Southeast Asia is to witness the suffering of animals and children.
+One of the toughest parts of traveling to Southeast Asia is witnessing the suffering of animals and children.
 Things have been improving since our first visit over 20 years ago, but the suffering still continues.
 When we first visited Thailand, we felt helpless when we saw cats and dogs suffering.
 But now there are organizations in Phuket working to make a difference.